4 Single gene disorders

 4-29 What genetic counselling is needed for families with oculocutaneous albinism?

 Genetic counselling is a major part of the care of people with OCA and their family, especially their parents.
 The parents need to be educated and informed about:

 - The diagnosis, which is a clinical one and is usually obvious.

 - The cause of OCA.
-To explain that OCA is a genetic disorder, inherited in an autosomal recessive manner.
+Explain that OCA is a genetic disorder, inherited in an autosomal recessive manner.
 This information can be used to try and dismiss the myths about why an infant with OCA is born to a couple.

-- The risks for normal parents with an OCA infant having another child with OCA in future pregnancies.
+- The risks for parents with an OCA affected infant having another child with OCA in future pregnancies.
 Their options for reducing the risk of having another infant with OCA should be discussed.